Privacy Policy — Grok Automate

 Grok Automate ("we", "us", "the extension", "the Service") is an unofficial, third-party browser extension that helps you queue prompts and download generated assets on grok.com.
 We are not affiliated with, endorsed by, or sponsored by xAI Corp. or any of its products.

-This document explains what data each tier collects, where it goes, and how to delete it.
-Section 1–4 cover everything that's always true.
-Section 5 onwards only applies if you sign up for Pro.
+This document explains what data the extension handles, where it goes, and how to delete it.
+Sections 1–4 and 6 cover everything that is always true.
+Section 5 applies only if you choose to create an account and sign in.

 1. TL;DR